PammeC/PT-Program05/README.md

 # Ruby Sinatra JSON API

 Simple REST API built with Ruby and Sinatra that returns a hello message in JSON format.
-This project demonstrates the implementation of a basic endpoint using Sinatra and its containerization with Docker.
+This project demonstrates the implementation of a basic endpoint using Sinatra.

 ## ✨ Features